squid314/java-game-of-life/life-steps.md

 This is exacty what you want to do; IntelliJ keeps its own internal caches and indexes on everything in your project, so it asks to link itself to the files we already created.
 Select the `Import Gradle project` option in the popup; this will open a dialog to handle the importing.

-Most of the defaults here are fine.
+Most of the defaults here are fine but you will probably have to set the Gradle home for the project.
+If you installed gradle with Homebrew, you should set the Gradle home to `/usr/local/Cellar/gradle/2.8/`.